Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.
-It suggests filling missing values with mode and dropping outliers.
-While using the mode to fill in missing values can be beneficial, the results may be skewed if the mode is not representative of the entire data set.
+&nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
+It suggests dropping missing values and outliers.
+Even though it might seem like a quick fix, it might mean losing important data.
+Eliminating missing values may result in biased findings and insufficient analysis.
 Furthermore, discarding outliers without conducting a thorough investigation can result in the loss of crucial data.
 As a result, this option is not the most effective method for preprocessing and cleaning the data.

 &nbsp;&nbsp;&nbsp;&nbsp;B.is correct .
 Data cleaning and preprocessing techniques frequently involve handling outliers and replacing missing values with the mean or median.
 This method addresses missing values and outliers while also preserving the information in the data.
 When there are a lot of missing values in the data, replacing them with the mean or median can give a more accurate picture of the data.
 Several methods can be used to handle outliers, including replacing them with the closest non-outlier value or capping them at a predetermined threshold.
 These methods guarantee accurate analysis while also preserving the data's integrity.

-&nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
-It suggests dropping missing values and outliers.
-Even though it might seem like a quick fix, it might mean losing important data.
-Eliminating missing values may result in biased findings and insufficient analysis.
+&nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.
+It suggests filling missing values with mode and dropping outliers.
+While using the mode to fill in missing values can be beneficial, the results may be skewed if the mode is not representative of the entire data set.
 Furthermore, discarding outliers without conducting a thorough investigation can result in the loss of crucial data.
 As a result, this option is not the most effective method for preprocessing and cleaning the data.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 It advises discarding missing values and substituting random values for outliers.
 It is not advised to choose this option because it might tamper with the data and produce false results.
 The use of random values to replace outliers can also produce biased findings and insufficient analysis.

-**Question 20: Databricks Tooling A senior data engineer is working for a large financial institution that has recently started using Databricks for its data analysis needs.
+**Question 20: A senior data engineer is working for a large financial institution that has recently started using Databricks for its data analysis needs.
 In a complicated workflow, the business uses multiple notebooks for data cleaning, transformation, and visualization.
 The senior data engineer's duties include using the Databricks CLI to deploy these notebook-based workflows.
 She must ensure the deployment procedure is automated, secure, and scalable.
 Which of the following approaches can the data engineer use with the Databricks CLI to complete this task?**

 Options: